thomasfredericks/Bounce2/README.md

 # BOUNCE 2

-Debouncing library for Arduino and Wiring by Thomas Ouellet Fredericks with contributions from the community : https://github.com/thomasfredericks/Bounce2/graphs/contributors
+Debouncing library for Arduino and Wiring by Thomas Ouellet Fredericks with many contributions from the community : https://github.com/thomasfredericks/Bounce2/graphs/contributors

 Basically, the mechanical part of buttons and switches vibrate slightly when closed or opened causing multiple undesired false states (similar to noise).
 This library filters out these undesired state changes.
 More about debouncing:
 * John Errington's Experiments with an Arduino : [Using digital inputs: Switch bounce and solutions to it](http://www.skillbank.co.uk/arduino/switchbounce.htm)